Robert Austin Wynns Player Props: Rockies vs. Red Sox

-Robert Austin Wynns -- 1-for-2 in his last game -- will be in action for the Colorado Rockies against the Boston Red Sox, with James Paxton on the mound, on June 12 at 7:10 PM ET.
+Robert Austin Wynns -- 1-for-2 in his most recent game -- will be in action for the Colorado Rockies against the Boston Red Sox, with Garrett Whitlock on the mound, on June 14 at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Padres.

 Robert Austin Wynns Game Info & Props vs. the Red Sox